Fall in love with your small bathroom again with a remodel by renovateme!

 Fresh take on the traditional bathroom door

 In your next bathroom renovation, consider using a wood framed obscure glass door.
-They offer privacy without eliminating the flow of light into a compact space.
+They offer privacy without eliminating the flow of light into a small bathroom.
 When space is limited, consider an externally mounted barn door alternative mounted on stainless steel or iron hardware.

 Enjoy the now, but plan for the future